DFHack/dfhack/docs/Plugins.rst

 .. image:: images/manipulator2.png

-Press ``t`` to toggle between Profession and Squad view.
+Press :kbd:`t` to toggle between Profession and Squad view.

 .. image:: images/manipulator3.png

-Use the arrow keys or number pad to move the cursor around, holding Shift to move 10 tiles at a time.
+Use the arrow keys or number pad to move the cursor around, holding :kbd:`Shift` to move 10 tiles at a time.

-Press the Z-Up (``<``) and Z-Down (``>``) keys to move quickly between labor/skill categories.
-The numpad Z-Up and Z-Down keys seek to the first or last unit in the list.
-Backspace seeks to the top left corner.
+Press the Z-Up (:kbd:`<`) and Z-Down (:kbd:`>`) keys to move quickly between labor/skill categories.
+The numpad Z-Up and Z-Down keys seek to the first or last unit in the list. :kbd:`Backspace` seeks to the top left corner.

 Press Enter to toggle the selected labor for the selected unit, or Shift+Enter to toggle all labors within the selected category.

-Press the ``+-`` keys to sort the unit list according to the currently selected skill/labor, and press the ``*/`` keys to sort the unit list by Name, Profession/Squad, Happiness, or Arrival order (using Tab to select which sort method to use here).
+Press the :kbd:`+`:kbd:`-` keys to sort the unit list according to the currently selected skill/labor, and press the :kbd:`*`:kbd:`/` keys to sort the unit list by Name, Profession/Squad, Happiness, or Arrival order (using :kbd:`Tab` to select which sort method to use here).

-With a unit selected, you can press the ``v`` key to view its properties (and possibly set a custom nickname or profession) or the ``c`` key to exit Manipulator and zoom to its position within your fortress.
+With a unit selected, you can press the :kbd:`v` key to view its properties (and possibly set a custom nickname or profession) or the :kbd:`c` key to exit Manipulator and zoom to its position within your fortress.

 The following mouse shortcuts are also available: